 Edmund Phelps On Innovation, Prosperity, & The Good Life

-Edmund Phelps is the winner of the 2006 Nobel Memorial Prize in Economics.
+Edmund Phelps Is The Winner Of The 2006 Nobel Memorial Prize In Economics.

-He is McVickar Professor Emeritus of Political Economy at Columbia University.
+He Is McVickar Professor Emeritus Of Political Economy At Columbia University.

-By Aiden Singh, July x, 2025
+By Aiden Singh, August 5, 2025

 Aiden Singh: Philosophy, literature, and the arts, have all explored the idea of the ‘Good Life’ - the question of what constitutes a fulfilling and meaningful life - for ages.